sateeshperi/2019-DCG-UNR/git_lesson.md

 mkdir project
 ```

-__What is a repository__: A repository is the location, in which a set of files will be backed up.
+__What is a repository__: A Git repository is a virtual storage of your project.
+It allows you to save versions of your code, which you can access when needed.
 Use a single repository for each project.

 __Sample setup__: I like to include two folders in my repositories: 1) data; 2) scripts.

-To start a repository type the following in the folder which contains all other folders:
+To start a repository you'll use the git init command. git init is a one-time command you use during the initial setup of a new repo.
+Executing this command will create a new .git subdirectory in your current working directory.
+This will also create a new master branch.

 ```
 git init